TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Htmlparser.rst

 ..  confval:: localNesting
     :name: htmlparser-localNesting

-    :Data type: list of tags, must be among preserved tags
+    :type: list of tags, must be among preserved tags

     List of tags (among the already set tags), which will be forced to have the nesting-flag set to true.